-No child/youth will be authorized to play, practice or participate in games until a valid sports physical has been furnished.
+No child/youth will be authorized to play, practice or participate in games until a valid Sports Physical (SP) has been furnished.
 The form must be signed by a licensed health professional and certify the child/youth is physically fit to participate in chosen sport(s) and address any pertinent medical condition and/or constraint such as asthma, heart murmur, allergies.
 The sports physical statement expires one (1) year from date of Health Care Provider signature/date & must remain current throughout the season.
-A CYS registered child/youth will be allowed to enroll in a team sport without a SP on file, but one must be submitted to Parent Central prior to the first practice to participate.
-Health Care Provider forms with the required information will be accepted and kept on file.
-(Tip: Not all Provider's forms have an area to indicate Sports Clearance, please request a Sports Clearance Statement be added for the Health Assessment to also serve as that year's Sports Physical.)
+Health Care Provider (HCP) forms with the required information will be accepted and kept on file.
+(Tip: Not all Provider's forms have an area to indicate "Cleared for Sports", please request the HCP write a Sports Clearance Statement on the Health Assessment so it may also serve as that year's Sports Physical.)